 Letting Go of Shame-Filled Thoughts

 When you’re living with shame, it’s easy for it to dominate your thoughts.
-You may find yourself bombarded with self-defeating thoughts or being critical of others.
+You may find yourself bombarded with self-defeating thoughts and behaviors or being critical of others.
 When things go wrong, you might say, “Of course this happened.
 I don’t deserve good things.”
 Or “Why would anyone like me?
 I’m a pathetic wannabe!”

 If thoughts like these continually play in your mind, don’t get overwhelmed with worry.
 There are three things you should know about your thoughts to help you let go.